Learning Module 11 — Type Classes and Monads

 Why this is important: Type classes are Haskell’s solution to the “expression problem”: in an existing system, how do we add new functions (verbs) or new types (nouns)?
 In most languages it is dramatically easier to do one than the other.
 Type classes are an attempt to make both of these things easier.

-The type classes we will focus on are the Functor (allowing for map
+The type classes we will focus on are the Functor (allowing for map to be

-written for any type), Applicative (like map
+written for any type), Applicative (like map for multiple-argument functions),

 and Monad (allowing us to be able to model state and other forms of computation